Camille Marbo: Biography

 When she began writing novels, she chose the pseudonym Camille Marbo, the name Marbo taking the first three letters of her first name Marguerite and the first two of her last name Borel.

 In 1913, Camille Marbo was awarded the Prix Femina, then called Prix de la Vie heureuse, for her first novel La statue voilée.

-During the First World War, she set the Comité de secours national, the national relief committee with her father.
+During the First World War, she set up the Comité de secours national, the national relief committee with her father.
 She also founded and ran a temporary hospital in Paris, which earned her the Medal of French Gratitude.
 In 1916, she was asked to participate in the organization of women in the workforce in place of the men who had gone to battle.
-Benefiting from her experience as head of the hospital, she created a recruitment center for women, which auditioned, tested, and employed both salaried employees and volunteers in the services sector.
+Benefiting from her experience as head of the hospital, she created a recruitment centre for women, which auditioned, tested, and employed both salaried employees and volunteers in the services sector.
 More than 20,000 women were employed through this program.
 The treatise she published in 1919, "Mobilization féminine en France", documents the contribution of these women to the Allied victory.
 This document is notable for its unique content as well as its methodical and professional form.
 It is carefully contextualized and enriched with statistics.

 She wrote about forty other novels, some monographs and memoirs.

 A friend of Marie Curie, she welcomed Marie and her daughters into her home and gave them shelter during the "affaire Langevin", a revelation made by the press of an extramarital affair between Marie Curie, a widow at the time, and Paul Langevin.

 Marguerite Borel took part in the political life of Saint-Affrique and participated in the electoral campaigns of her husband, Émile Borel.
 Marguerite herself was deputy mayor of Saint-Affrique from 1947 to 1954.

 In February 1928, Camille Marbo succeeded Jean Dornis as president of the Denier des veuves de la SGDL, giving assistance to the widows of writers without resources.

 She became president of the Société des gens de lettres in 1937 and was re-elected in 1938 and again after the liberation in 1947.
 She was also a member of the jury of the Prix Femina and later became its president.